Banks are boring.

 Those fees do not include fees charged by third parties, like appraisals, title insurance, tax service, escrow and the like.

 All borrowers get free rate locks, which is nice for planning purposes.
-Some banks will charge you for rate locks or limit the time period aggressively, which can cause a bit of stress when there are so many moving parts.
+Some banks will charge you for rate locks or limit the period aggressively, which can cause a bit of stress when there are so many moving parts.
 That being said, you still want to compare rates to find the best offer.

 NBKC Bank is a solid bank that, despite having a small geographic footprint, has a sizable online one.
-Their checking account and its high-interest rate is really appealing because you don't need thousands of dollars to get the higher rate, you get it from the start.
+Their checking account and its high-interest rate is appealing because you don't need thousands of dollars to get the higher rate, you get it from the start.

 With their apps, ATM network, and a wide array of deposit products – it's a solid option if you're looking for a new online bank.